epics-base/pvaPy/README.md

 ## Installation

 At the moment prebuilt PvaPy packages exist only for the Conda package management system.
-If you do not use Conda, or if you need 32-bit Linux Conda packages, you will have to build PvaPy from source.
+If you do not use Conda, or if you need 32-bit Linux Conda packages, you will have to build PvaPy from sources.

 ### Conda